James-Akerman/python-api-challenge/README.md

-# python-api-challenge
+# Weather Analysis

-## Part I - WeatherPy
+This directory contains a jupyter notebook which analyses the weather patterns of 500+ cities from around the world of varying distance from the equator.

-In this Monash University Data Analytics Boot Camp/Trilogy Education Services homework, I was tasked with creating a Python script to visualise the weather of 500+ cities across the world of varying distance from the equator.
-To accomplish this, I utilised a [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api), and a little common sense to create a representative model of weather across world cities.
+It the [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api), and a little common sense to create a representative model of weather across world cities.

 My first requirement was to create a series of scatter plots to showcase the following relationships: